-We, the staff of Peary Elementary, believe all scholars can learn.
-Through high expectations and the cooperation of scholars, parents, and the community, we appreciate and accommodate the diversity of our scholars.
-As we provide a safe and nurturing environment, scholars will be empowered to be lifelong learners.
+All scholars can learn at Peary Elementary!
+Through high expectations and the cooperation of scholars, parents, and the community, we appreciate and accommodate the diversity of our scholars as we provide a safe and nurturing environment, scholars will be empowered to be life-long learners.

 - All children can learn and succeed.